mflint/mflint.github.io/source/_posts/2017-09-03-introduction-to-hacking-ios-apps-part-3.markdown

 ... and you'll see the app has resumed, and buttons work once more.

 If you want to continue using `lldb`, then do so - there's a ton of information on [the lldb homepage][lldb].
-In the next instalment, we'll switch tools and use Jay Freeman's `Cycrypt` to play with this app some more.
+In the next instalment, we'll switch tools and use Jay Freeman's `Cycript` to play with this app some more.

 [part1]: /ios-hacking-1/
 [part2]: /ios-hacking-2/
+[part4]: /ios-hacking-4/
 [lldb]: http://lldb.llvm.org